What is the interaction that occurs when a rocket lifts off?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The interaction that occurs when a rocket lifts off is primarily between the rocket and the exhaust gases.
-As the rocket engines ignite, they burn fuel and generate a large amount of hot gas.
-This gas is expelled downwards with great force.
-According to Newton's third law of motion, for every action, there is an equal and opposite reaction.
-Therefore, the action of the rocket pushing the exhaust gases downwards creates an equal and opposite reaction, which pushes the rocket upwards.
+The correct interaction that occurs when a rocket lifts off is between the rocket and the exhaust gases.
+This interaction is explained by Newton's third law of motion, which states that for every action, there is an equal and opposite reaction.

 Subscribe